Key terms we use in this InfoLAW:

 What are the defences to defamation?

-Where the plaintiff proves that the defendant has published defamatory statements about the plaintiff to at least one other person, the defendant must establish a defence.
+Where the plaintiff proves that the defendant has published defamatory statements about the plaintiff to at least one other person, the defendant must establish a defence in order to escape liability.
 The primary defences available to nurses facing allegations of defamation include truth (justification), fair comment and qualified privilege.

 The defence of truth protects statements of fact that are substantially true.
 Truth is a complete defence to defamation, meaning that it protects even defamatory statements that were published with malice (spite, ill will or ulterior motive) towards the plaintiff.